Take four tablets together, once a day.

 |Used for||Advanced prostate cancer|

-In some men with prostate cancer, the cancer cells spread to parts of the body other than the prostate.
+In some men with prostate cancer, the cancer cells spread to parts of the body other than the prostate gland.
 When this happens, it is referred to as late, advanced or metastatic prostate cancer.
 Treatment options for this type of cancer typically include hormone treatment, surgery, radiotherapy and chemotherapy.

 Enzalutamide is a hormone treatment - it belongs to a group of medicines known as anti-androgens.
 It works by blocking the action of male hormones called androgens.
 Testosterone is an androgen.
 Prostate cancer cells need the male hormone testosterone to grow and multiply well.
 By blocking the action of androgens such as testosterone, enzalutamide slows the growth of the cancer cells.